European sea sturgeon: Description

 The wedge-shaped head of the European sea sturgeon ends in a long point.
 There are many sensitive barbels on the facial area.
 The dorsal fins are located very far back on the body.
 Five longitudinal lines of large osseous plates are found on the body of the fish.
-The stomach is yellow and the back is a brownish grey.
+The dorsal side of the European sea sturgeon is greenish-brown to blackish with golden tints, the flanks are light with silvery tints and the belly is white.

 This sturgeon can reach 6 m and 400 kg in weight, but a more common length is 1.25 m.
 They can reach an age of 100 years, and have a late sexual maturity (12 to 14 years for the males and 16 to 18 years for the females).

 Distribution and habitat

 They are found on the coasts of Europe, except in the northernmost regions and the Baltic region, and have rarely even been known to cross the Atlantic Ocean to the coasts of North America.
 Like many other sturgeons, they spawn in the rivers inland from the coast.
 The species can tolerate wide spread salinities and spend most of their lives in saltwater but migrate to spawn in freshwater.